The Martial Compendium 5E

 Maneuver Type: Martial (Counter)

-Requires: A Shield.
+Requires: Shield.

-You can use this maneuver in reaction to a ranged attack, or an area effect (cone, line or sphere) that allows you to make a Dexterity Saving Throw to take half damage.
-When you or one or more creatures in a 30 feet cone behind you (relative to the origin of the attack or effect) would be dealt damage, you can use your Reaction to throw up your shield as a barrier.
-For the effect or attack, you and creatures within the cone may add your superiority die as a bonus to AC and Dexterity saving throws, potentially changing the outcome.
+When you, or one or more creatures in a 30-feet cone behind you (relative to the origin of the attack or effect), would be dealt damage, you can use your Reaction to throw up your shield as a barrier.
+For the effect or attack, you and creatures within the cone are treated as having three-quarters cover (+5 bonus to AC and Dexterity saving throws), potentially changing the outcome.
 You take no damage if you succeed on the Saving Throw.

-Leap
+Leap Attack

 Maneuver Type: Brutal (Strike)